alanjameschapman/whiteboard/README.md

 - Light blue: text on dark blue or background to dark blue.
 - Dark blue: text or background with any colour.

+During development it was noted that it was easier to implementation dark blue and light blue as primary and secondary colours respectively.
+Yellow was therefore used to highlight calls-to-action such as buttons.

 ### Fonts

+### Navigation

+Infinite scroll of blog posts was discounted because it tends to be used for aimless browsing - our users will be looking for specific content.
+Last 9 posts should be enough to show, but not too many to overwhelm the user.

 # Features